.

 Planning the GBV Summit 2025:

-This group has begun planning the next summit and seeking funding.
-Tentative-save the date: GBV Summit 2025: From Epidemic to Action on April 7- 8 @ Oak Island Resort and Conference Centre.
+This diverse planning team across 15 organizations of 23 individuals, planned our second annual GBV Summit: From Epidemic to Action which took place on April 7- 8 @ Oak Island Resort and Conference Centre.

 Women, gender non-binary, racially and culturally diverse people are regularly targeted by sexist and racist harassment, rhetoric and sometimes threats, when they run for office.
 This sometime dissuades them from running at all and can put them in danger when they do.
 This group is raising awareness about sexual harassment, misogyny and racism in the political process and strategies to address it before and after election.